flavorjones/mini_portile/README.md

 recipe.activate
 ```

 That's all.
-The gem version constraint makes sure that your extconf.rb
+The gem version constraint makes sure that your `extconf.rb`
 is future-proof to possible incompatible changes of MiniPortile.
 `#cook` will download, extract, patch, configure and
 compile the library into a namespaced structure. `#activate` ensures
 GCC will find this library and prefer it over a system-wide
 installation.

+**Note:** The non-standard require name `mini_portile2` is intensional.
+It
+it used since MiniPortile-0.7.0 to make sure, that this README is read
+before the gem is used in an `extconf.rb` file and in a result, that a gem
+version constraint is placed before the require statement.
+Please also make
+sure, that your gemspec meets the same version requirement which is used in
+`extconf.rb`.

 ### Directory Structure Conventions